radiantearth/stac-api-spec/browseable/README.md

 ## Link Relations

-Implementation of this conformance class implies the [STAC API - Core](../core) relations are also implemented.
+This conformance class also requires implementation of the link relations in the [STAC API - Core](../core) conformance class.

 Additionally, `child` relations must exist to child Catalogs and Collections and `item` relations to Items, such that every Item in the Catalog can be accessed by traversing these relations.